agrc/gis.utah.gov/_posts/2021-08-31-2020-census-redistricting-data.md

 {{{Insert screenshot here}}}

 Note that the field names in these tables follow the traditional census field naming convention.
-You can find detailed information on field names, including descriptions, in census spreadsheet.
+You can find detailed information on field names, including descriptions, in the Census’ PL  94-171 [technical documentation](https://www2.census.gov/programs-surveys/decennial/2020/technical-documentation/complete-tech-docs/summary-file/2020Census_PL94_171Redistricting_StatesTechDoc_English.pdf) or in their [downloadable Excel spreadsheet](https://www2.census.gov/programs-surveys/decennial/rdo/about/2020-census-program/Phase3/SupportMaterials/2020_PLSummaryFile_FieldNames.xlsx).

 ### Data for everyone

-While PL 94-171 Summary File data is released under the banner of redistricting, let's not overlook that It's the first wave of census demographic data that is wide open for use in any scenario that you can dream up.
+While PL 94-171 Summary File data is released under the banner of redistricting, let's not overlook that It's the first wave of census demographic data and it's wide open for use in any scenario that you can dream up.

 You can find more information on this data, including how to access it, on the UGRC 2020 Census data page.